score-spec/docs/README.md

 _Score_ is a platform-agnostic specification for defining environment configuration for cloud based workloads

-The _Score CLI_ is a tool to synchronize your specification against your platform specific environment.
+The _Platform CLI_ is a tool to synchronize your specification against your platform specific environment.

 ## Installation